 • when you attend a business or networking event, so you can learn how you present yourself to strangers;

-• when you’re making conducting new business meetings/sales presentations, so you can hear what your prospective clients/customers hear;
+• when you’re conducting new business meetings/sales presentations, so you can hear what your prospective clients/customers hear;

-• when you’re talking to your family and friends because it’s often with those closest to us that we play down what we do and try to fit into others’ limited views.
+• and when you’re talking to your family and friends because it’s often with those closest to us that we play down what we do and try to fit into others’ limited views.
 Yet, this is one of the most important times to NOT do this.

 Rewrite Your Story